huawei-noah/SMARTS/docs/examples/rl_model.rst

 RL Models
 =========

-These examples demontrate some ways to use SMARTS to generate RL models.
+These examples demonstrate some ways to use SMARTS to generate RL models.

 #.
 Driving SMARTS Drive